Chart Color Schemes

 Educational outcomes in Kyogle fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Kyogle faces educational challenges, with university qualification rates at 18.0%, significantly below NSW's average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted initiatives.
-Bachelor degrees are the most prevalent at 13.1%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.2%).
-Vocational skills are prominent, with 40.8% of residents aged 15+ holding credentials such as advanced diplomas (11.3%) and certificates (29.5%).
+The area's university qualification rate is 18.0%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are most prevalent at 13.1%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.2%).
+Vocational credentials are held by 40.8% of residents aged 15 and above, with advanced diplomas at 11.3% and certificates at 29.5%.
+Educational participation is high, with 28.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education